Summary

 - Benign, often recurrent

-- If ulcers persist for longer than 6 weeks, test should be conducted to rule out the possibility of malignancy.
+- If ulcers persist for longer than 6 weeks, tests should be performed to rule out the possibility of malignancy.